 - Improve the quality of teaching and support so that it is consistently good and better

-- Improve the attainment and progress of boys writing.
+- Improve the attainment of the higher attainers in writing

-Governors can be contacted via email to the school at: email@example.com or by letter to the school.
+Governors can be contacted via email to the school at: firstname.lastname@example.org or by letter to the school.
 Please mark your email or letter FAO the Chair of Governors and we will ensure that your communication is passed on.
-Any emails will be handled in confidence.
+All communications will be handled in confidence.